-katello-service tool can be used to restart Katello related services.
-See man katello-service for more details.
+foreman-maintain tool can be used to restart Katello related services.
+See foreman-maintain --help for more details.

 Tasks

 Katello uses Foreman Tasks for orchestration between the underlying services (local database, Pulp, Candlepin...).
 The tasks are modeled as Dynflow processes.
 When something goes wrong (and there might be many reasons for this happening), Dynflow gives us the tools to recover from these errors to get to the consistent state.